awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 AWS KMS enforces the following rules for encryption context keys and values\.
 + The key and value in an encryption context pair must be simple literal strings\.
 If you use a different type, such as an integer or float, AWS KMS interprets it as a string\.
 + The keys and values in an encryption context can include Unicode characters\.
-However, if an encryption context includes characters are not valid in key policies or IAM policies, you won't be able to specify the encryption context in policy condition keys, such as [`kms:EncryptionContext:context-key`](policy-conditions.md#conditions-kms-encryption-context) and [`kms:EncryptionContextKeys`](policy-conditions.md#conditions-kms-encryption-context-keys)\.
+If an encryption context includes characters that are not permitted in key policies or IAM policies, you won't be able to specify the encryption context in policy condition keys, such as [`kms:EncryptionContext:context-key`](policy-conditions.md#conditions-kms-encryption-context) and [`kms:EncryptionContextKeys`](policy-conditions.md#conditions-kms-encryption-context-keys)\.
 For details about key policy document rules, see [Key policy format](key-policy-overview.md#key-policy-format)\.
 For details about IAM policy document rules, see [IAM name requirements](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-quotas-names) in the *IAM User Guide*\.

 ### Encryption context in policies<a name="encryption-context-authorization"></a>